How Sinkholes Form

 Sinkhole Remediation Services

 If a sinkhole is forming in your yard, treating it quickly is the best way to save yourself from further damage down the line.
-We can help repair sinkhole damage with the following services:
+Our Knoxville sinkhole repair and filling experts can help repair sinkhole damage with the following services:

-- Compaction Grouting: This process involves using high pressure to inject a cement grout mixture into the subsurface, displacing and compacting the soil to restabilize soil particles.
+- Compaction Grouting: Compaction grouting is a process we often use in Knoxville.
+Sinkhole repair with this process involves using high pressure to inject a cement grout mixture into the subsurface, displacing and compacting the soil to restabilize soil particles.
 Because the grout takes up space where it’s injected, the remaining soils are pushed together until they’re tightly compacted, creating a supportive surface that you can safely walk or build on.

 - Cap Grouting: Cap grouting uses a process very similar to compaction grouting, but instead of creating a grid pattern, the grout is injected to create one continuous “cap.”
 This cap layer covers the entirety of the affected rock layer, preventing more soil from sinking into the void.